IS MY CHILD READY FOR SCHOOL?

 • Challenges with understanding and accepting consequences

-School readiness challenges are also common to happen alongside some other difficulties.
+School transition challenges are also common to happen alongside some other difficulties.
 They may have difficulty regulating their emotions and following social norms, such as sharing or taking turns.
 Following instructions that contain multiple steps can also be challenging.

 They may lack self-control or the ability to think flexibly and plan out the steps they will take to complete a task.
 Both gross and fine motor skills can also be lacking.
 This impacts on a child’s ability to run, jump, throw a ball, use scissors, hold a pencil and many other tasks they need to do at school.